mui/toolpad/examples/auth/README.md

 <p class="description">An app that shows how to set up authentication in Toolpad.</p>

-Example showcasing custom server integration of Toolpad apps.
+Example showcasing how to set up authentication providers in a Toolpad app.
 [The docs](https://mui.com/toolpad/concepts/authentication/).

 <a target="_blank">
   <img src="https://mui.com/static/toolpad/marketing/authentication.png" alt="Authentication" style="aspect-ratio: 131/88;" width="524">